Perspective | The amazing true story of the woman who gave Pasadena, Md., its name

 If investors with the Southern Land and Silk Association had had access to a searchable publications database, they would have seen that in 1876, Baldy was a freelance bookseller in Los Angeles, peddling such titles as “Wife No. 19,” an expose of Mormon polygamy written by Ann Eliza Young.

-A year later, Baldy was taking orders for custom portraits as a representative of the American Copying and Portrait Painting Company.
-In 1884, she was in Salt Lake City, performing as an “elocutionist.”
+A year later, Baldy was taking orders for custom portraits as a representative of the American Copying and Portrait Painting Co.
+In 1884 she was in Salt Lake City, performing as an “elocutionist.”

 Baldy was a dues-paying member of the Southern California Horticultural Society, but in L.A., not Pasadena.